MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

 this [this jepsen map on consistency](https://jepsen.io/consistency) for details about specific consistency models.

-Materialized offers reads with stronger _real-time_ consistency guarantees than the default.
+Materialized offers reads with stronger _real-time_ consistency guarantees than the isolation level (naming of levels TBD).

-Reads again some view `V` always happen at a singular `timestamp`, which must be bound by the `upper` and `since` of that view.
+Reads against some view `V` always happen at a singular `timestamp`, which must be bound by the `upper` and `since` of that view.
 That view `V` is composed of many such _source_ pTVC's, which are pTVC's that correspond to the data produced some some _external system_.